Gladiator tactical unmanned ground vehicle: Purpose

 The Gladiator was designed with the intent to be easily transported to different parts of the battlefield.
 Adaptable to many types of environments, the Gladiator was to enhance the ability of Marines to accomplish assigned mission tasks.
 The purpose of the Gladiator was to be Tele operated just forward of the Marine units, performing basic scouting/surveillance, obstacle breaching, and reconnaissance tasks while permitting the operator to remain out of the line of danger.

 The Gladiator TUGV is a robust, compact, unmanned, tele-operated, multi-purpose ground reconnaissance, surveillance, and target acquisition (RSTA) vehicle system possessing a scouting and direct engagement capability.
-It provides the armed forces with remote reconnaissance, surveillance, and target acquisition, nuclear, biological and chemical reconnaissance, obstacle breaching, and direct fire capability to neutralize threats and reduce risk to the warfighter.
+It provides the armed forces with remote reconnaissance, surveillance, target acquisition, nuclear, biological, and chemical reconnaissance, obstacle breaching, and direct fire capability to neutralize threats and reduce risk to the warfighter.
 After refitting it for cargo carrying and autonomous operations over terrain and roads, it also provides small unit resupply features.
 The TUGV system can be utilized by infantry battalions and combat engineering companies.
-It's small enough to be strategically, operationally, and tactically deployed worldwide for ground, aircraft and sea transport missions.
+It's small enough to be strategically, operationally, and tactically deployed worldwide for ground, aircraft, and sea transport missions.

 Configuration

-The Gladiator is configured such that it can be considered a Mobile Base Unit, able to carry extra ammunition or other payload while at the same time maintaining the above-mentioned capabilities.
+The Gladiator is configured such that it can be considered a mobile base unit, able to carry extra ammunition or other payload while at the same time maintaining the above-mentioned capabilities.
 Due to its unmanned nature, each Gladiator is equipped with a remote control unit capable of displaying mission data, operational status and mission surveillance.
 The exchange between the Gladiator and the remote control unit is expected to be transmitted through a non-tethered military link.